Bill Murray: 2010–2019

+2020–present
-On February 2, 2020, a commercial starring Murray aired during the Super Bowl referencing his role in the film Groundhog Day as Phil, with him stealing the groundhog and driving him to various places in the orange Jeep Gladiator.

-Murray reunited with Sofia Coppola for the comedy-drama On the Rocks opposite Rashida Jones.
-The film premiered at the 58th New York Film Festival where it received positive reviews with many critics praising Murray's performance.
-Critic David Rooney of The Hollywood Reporter wrote of his performance that "Murray has seldom been better."
+Murray reprised his role in Groundhog Day for an ad which aired during the 2020 Super Bowl.
+In it, he steals the groundhog and drives him to various places in the orange Jeep Gladiator.
+Murray reunited with Sofia Coppola for the comedy-drama On the Rocks (2020) opposite Rashida Jones.
+The film premiered at the 58th New York Film Festival where it received positive reviews, with many critics praising Murray's performance.
+David Rooney of The Hollywood Reporter wrote that "Murray has seldom been better."
 It had a limited theatrical release on October 2, 2020, by A24, followed by a digital streaming release on October 23, 2020, on Apple TV+.
-He received some critical acclaim as well as a Golden Globe Award nomination for Best Supporting Actor - Motion Picture.
+He received some critical acclaim as well as nominations for the Golden Globe Award for Best Supporting Actor – Motion Picture and the Critics' Choice Movie Award for Best Supporting Actor.

-Murray appeared in a small role in The French Dispatch reuniting him with Wes Anderson for the 9th time.
+Murray appeared in a small role in The French Dispatch (2021), reuniting him with Wes Anderson for the 9th time.
 It was set to premiere at the Cannes Film Festival on May 12, 2020, and get a wide release on July 24, but due to the COVID-19 pandemic, the festival was cancelled and the film was pulled from the schedule on April 3, 2020.
 The film was rescheduled for release on October 16, 2020, before being pulled from the schedule again on July 23, 2020.
 It ultimately premiered at the 2021 Cannes Film Festival and was released on October 22, 2021.

-Murray reprised his role as Peter Venkman in Ghostbusters: Afterlife directed by Jason Reitman.

-In October 2021, Murray joined the cast of the upcoming superhero film Ant-Man and the Wasp: Quantumania, set in the Marvel Cinematic Universe.
+Murray reprised his role as Peter Venkman in Jason Reitman's Ghostbusters: Afterlife (2021).
+Fellow Ghostbusters cast members also reprised their roles including Dan Aykroyd, Ernie Hudson, Sigourney Weaver and Annie Potts.
+The film was a critical and commercial success.
+In October 2021, Murray joined the cast of the superhero film Ant-Man and the Wasp: Quantumania, set in the Marvel Cinematic Universe.
+He appeared in Peter Farrelly's biographical war comedy-drama film The Greatest Beer Run Ever (2022) alongside Zac Efron and Russell Crowe.
+It debuted at the 2022 Toronto International Film Festival where it received mixed reviews.
+It later debuted on Apple TV+.
+In 2024, he starred opposite Naomi Watts in the comedy The Friend which premiered at the Telluride Film Festival.
+In 2025, he reunited with Wes Anderson in a minor role in the comedy The Phoenician Scheme, his tenth collaboration with the director.
+Also in 2025, he returned to Saturday Night Live for their the 50th Anniversary Special where he ranked his favorite "Weekend Update" anchors.